-The first thing noticeable as you arrive into Birdsville is the planes.
+Driving in from Mount Isa, the first thing you notice as you arrive into Birdsville is the planes.
 There must have been hundreds parked at the airport of every size and dimension and from all parts of Australia.

-The second noticeable thing just outside the airport was the steam.
-It is arising from the artesian bore piping water up from the Great Artesian Basin.
+The second noticeable thing is the steam rising outside the airport.
+It is from the artesian bore piping water up from the Great Artesian Basin.
 The bore was drilled in 1961 and has a water temperature of just below boiling point.
 A series of cooling tubes and a parallel plate heat exchanger brings the temperature down.

 They came from all parts with the town of 200 swelling to 6500 for the weekend.
 I have been to Birdsville many times before (most recently to the 2017 Big Red Bash) but this was my first time here for the races.
 The main street was set up with market and food stalls.